Table of Contents

 In the state courts in Georgia, New Hampshire, and Ohio, there were 17,134 cases pending against Ethicon, Atrium Medical Corp., and Davol Inc. /C.R.
 Bard as of March 15, 2021.
 This is just the tip of the iceberg of the existing hernia mesh failures.

 In case of any symptoms or discomfort after hernia surgery, the individual should immediately seek medical care.
 This may help him in any claims that may be filed if the problem is due to a defective hernia mesh.

-However, some complications like testicular torsion post hernia repair surgery are mistakenly associated with the hernia mesh.
-A detailed medical record review of the plaintiff would reflect if the complications are hernia mesh dependent or independent.
+However, some complications, like testicular torsion post-hernia repair surgery, are mistakenly associated with the hernia mesh.
+A detailed medical record review of the plaintiff will reflect if the complications are hernia mesh dependent or independent.

 1/6 Surgical repair is the most followed and effective method in hernia treatment.